fildon/zod-docs/docs/schema-methods/superRefine.md

 You can add as many issues as you like.
 If `ctx.addIssue` is NOT called during the execution of the function, validation passes.

 Normally refinements always create issues with a `ZodIssueCode.custom` error code, but with `superRefine` you can create any issue of any code.
-Each issue code is described in detail in the Error Handling guide: [ERROR_HANDLING.md](ERROR_HANDLING.md).
+Each issue code is described in detail in the Error Handling guide: [Error Handling](/docs/guides/error-handling).

 ### Abort early